BiznetGIO/digs/README.md

 ### From binaries

-The [release page](https://github.com/BiznetGIO/digs/releases) includes pre-compiled binaries for GNU/Linux, macOS and Windows.
+The [release page](https://github.com/BiznetGIO/digs/releases) includes pre-compiled binaries for GNU/Linux, macOS, and Windows.

 ### From source